inotia00/revanced-documentation/docs/latest-reddit-patch-info.md

 Fortunately, I had locally saved the code testing the ARSCLib branch last year, and was able to restore it and prepare a patch targeting Reddit 2024.18.0+.

-Currently, only the rvx-builder (PC) and CLI support ARSClib.
+Currently, only the rvx-builder and CLI support ARSClib.
 Below are instructions for both.

 RVX-Builder (PC)